 Management Strategy Evaluation

-The MP has been simulation tested to determine its likely performance against a range of plausible scenarios.
+[The MP is established with reference to candidate MPs that have been simulation tested to determine their likely performance against a range of plausible scenarios.]
 These scenarios and the details of the testing procedure are provided in IATTC-NC-JWGI03-2026/IP-01.
-The results of the evaluations are outlined in the same document and are available online at: https://connect.fisheries.noaa.gov/ISCPBF-MSE-tool/.
+The results of the evaluations are outlined in the same document and are available online at: https://connect.fisheries.noaa.gov/ISCPBF-MSE-tool/.The ISC will evaluate the performance of the MP through the formal MSE simulation in 2027.

+Allocation

+8bis.
+Allocation is not included in or affected by the MP.

 Review and Final Provisions